 There are positives and negatives to everything in life and some people choose to see the glass half empty.
 Did you see how I said choose.
 It’s true.
 What’s the point of focusing on the negatives.
 It’s too easy, isn’t it?
 Use that energy on the positives and you may just shock yourself.
-I did.
+I do it a lot.
 But I haven’t always been this way.
 Make a choice to focus on the good, the positives and the things that make you smile.
 Surely the negatives are there too, but no need to dwell on them.

-Do I like living in France?
+Do I like living in France as an American?

-Another perk is that France is a great hub for European travel.
+Another perk is that France is a great hub for European travel and beyond.
 So many new places are just a short plane or train ride away, and to say I’ve taken advantage of that is an understatement.
 I’ve traveled all around France, to Belgium, England, Italy, Croatia and Morocco, to name a few.
 Why, you ask?
 Why not?
 I love to travel and I feel like it’s my duty to see the world and take advantage of everything France (and beyond) has to offer.

-It’s not all rainbows and butterflies
+Living in France pros and cons: It’s not all rainbows and butterflies

-I do love living in France, but that’s not to say that life is all peachy all the time.
+I do love living in France as an American, but that’s not to say that life is all peachy all the time.
+It’s a constant challenge.
 I complain.
 A lot.
 Ask Tom.
-It’s actually easy to do so when you consider the cost of gas, the bureaucracy here and a bunch of other things.
+It’s actually easy to do so when you consider the cost of gas, the bureaucracy here, the language troubles, and a bunch of other things.
 But I fit right in because French people complain a lot, I’ve noticed.

-My point is to enjoy your life wherever you are, even if it’s far from your ideal life.
+The bottom line is to enjoy your life wherever you are, even if it’s far from your ideal life.
 If you’re not enjoying it, make a change.
 Life is too short to do anything else…